sca-secure-library-sca25519/sca25519/README.md

 This code assumes you have the [arm-none-eabi toolchain](https://launchpad.net/gcc-arm-embedded) installed and accessible.
 Confusingly, the tools available in the (discontinued) embedian project have identical names - be careful to select the correct toolchain (or consider re-installing if you experience unexpected behaviour).
 On most Linux systems, the correct toolchain gets installed when you install the `arm-none-eabi-gcc` (or `gcc-arm-none-eabi`) package.
 Besides a compiler and assembler, you may also want to install `arm-none-eabi-gdb`.
 On Linux Mint, be sure to explicitly install `libnewlib-arm-none-eabi` as well (to fix an error relating to `stdint.h`).

 This project relies on the [libopencm3](https://github.com/libopencm3/libopencm3/) firmware.
-This is included as a submodule; it also can be downloaded directly to the folder libopencm3 in the main directory.
+This is included as a submodule and we also included it directly to the folder libopencm3 in the main directory.
 Compile it (e.g. by calling `make lib` in one of the platform-specific directories) before attempting to compile any of the other targets.

 The binary can be compiled by calling `make` in each respective subdirectory (unprotected, ephemeral, static).
 The binary can then be flashed onto the boards using [stlink](https://github.com/texane/stlink), as follows: `st-flash write main.bin 0x8000000`.
 Depending on your operating system, stlink may be available in your package manager -- otherwise refer to their Github page for instructions on how to [compile it from source](https://github.com/texane/stlink/blob/master/doc/compiling.md) (in that case, be careful to use libusb-1.0.0-dev, not libusb-0.1).